iSpring Suite vs Articulate 360: Which eLearning Tool is Best for Your Needs

 FeatureArticulate 360iSpring Suite

-Quick, straightforward content creators
+Quick, straightforward content creators who prefer a familiar interface.

-Supported FormatsSCORM, AICC, xAPI, cmi5SCORM, AICC, xAPI, cmi5
+Supported FormatsSCORM, AICC, xAPI, cmi5.SCORM, AICC, xAPI, cmi5.

 Key Features Comparison